mhausenblas/eksphemeral/README.md

 # EKSphemeral: The EKS Ephemeral Cluster Manager

 > This is a service for development and test environments.
-> Also, note that this is not an official AWS offering but
-> something I cooked up, so use at your own risk.
+> Note that this is not an official AWS offering, use at your own risk.

-Managing EKS clusters for development and test environments manually is boring.
-You have to wait until they're provisioned and then have to remember to tear them down again to minimize costs.
+Managing Amazon EKS clusters for development and test environments manually is boring.
+You have to wait until they're provisioned and then have to remember to tear them down again, in order to minimize costs.
 How about automating these steps?

-Meet EKSphemeral, the simple Amazon EKS manager for ephemeral clusters, allowing you to launch EKS clusters that auto-tear down after some time, and you can also prolong their lifetime if you want to continue to use them.
+Meet EKSphemeral, the simple manager for ephemeral EKS clusters, allowing you to launch EKS clusters that auto-tear down after some time, and you can also prolong their lifetime if you want to continue to use them.

 You can either use the EKSphemeral UI: